lxrswdd/Hi-Light/README.md

 ## 💡 Demo
-# ‼️Gifs have poor quality and may look laggy in the anonymised link. ‼️
+# ‼️Gifs have poor quality and may look laggy in the anonymised link.‼️

 # 🎃A visual comparison among the baselines.